MicrosoftDocs/windows-powershell-docs/docset/windows/dism/add-windowspackage.md

 Valid values are:

---A single .cab or .msu file.
+- A single .cab or .msu file.
---A folder that contains a single expanded .cab file.
+- A folder that contains a single expanded .cab file.
---A folder that contains a single .msu file.
+- A folder that contains a single .msu file.
---A folder that contains multiple .cab or .msu files.
+- A folder that contains multiple .cab or .msu files.

 If *PackagePath* is a folder that contains a .cab or .msu files at its root, any subfolders will also be recursively checked for .cab and .msu files.